taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 - Has a valid transaction nonce (equivalent to the sender account's current nonce).
 - Has no contract code deployed on the sender account (see EIP-3607 by Feist et al. [2021]).
 - Has a gas limit no smaller than the intrinsic gas, _`g0`_, used by the transaction; and the sender account balance contains at least the cost, _`v0`_, required in up-front payment.
+- Has a gas limit shall be no smaller than the protocol constant `_minTxGasLimit_`.

 #### Slicing and Consistency